tpunt/pht/README.md

-# Pht: A New Approach to Threading in PHP
+# The Pht Threading Extension

-This extension is a new approach to threading in PHP.
-Caution: everything and anything is still subject to change.
+This extension exposes a new approach to threading in PHP.
+Everything and anything is still subject to change.

 Quick feature list:
  - Classes, functions, and files may be threaded
- - The inter-thread communication (ITC) data structures include: hash table, queue, vector
+ - The inter-thread communication (ITC) data structures include a: hash table, queue, vector
  - Threads are always reusable for any number of tasks

 Requirements: